 The SureCoat Roof System has been engineered to recondition and protect the design flaws of traditional roof materials including single ply systems.
 The SureCoat Roof System is not acrylic roof paint.
-The SureCoat Roof System is a unique, single-component, epoxy hybrid material that is liquid applied and cures into a seamless, waterproof, cool roof membrane.
-The SureCoat Roof System is most comparable to a single ply roof system, ONLY BETTER!
+The SureCoat Roof System is a unique, single-component, epoxy hybrid material that is fluid (liquid) applied and cures into a monolithic (seamless) single-ply, waterproof, cool roof membrane.
+The SureCoat Roof System is most comparable to single-ply roof systems, ONLY BETTER!

 PVC, TPO, EPDM, and Hypalon single ply roofs all have common characteristics that make a flat roof vulnerable as it ages.
 None of these vulnerabilities exist when using The SureCoat Roof System.
 The SureCoat Roof System has no seams; is self-adhered; and self-flashing.
 Using chemistry that was originally pioneered for the marine industry, this low VOC, waterproof, epoxy hybrid, elastomeric, cool roof coating was originally developed to replace 2-part urethanes used to protect foam roofs.
 The SureCoat Roof is Title 24 compliant cool roof and has been used to protect flat roofs from water intrusion, heat and UV radiation long before it was popular or required.